JulieFunk/biomediaReadingNotes_FFexam/biomediaSystems.md

 *"**Systems theory is a conscious respons to the dominant paradigm of gene centrism in biotech.** In place of the emphasis on genes, it offers an emphasis on interactions between molecules.
 In place of the emphasis on things, it offers relations.
 In place of the emphasis on substance, it offers network and pathways of behavior...However in offering this alternative, it does not take into accound the larger philosphical issues it opens up, namely the incommensurability between the self and the network, between the body and system. **Curiously, it opens onto a nonhuman view of the biomolecular body, one fundamentally at odds with the subject-based, human view of genetic medicine"*** (pp. 173-4)

 - Again, it seems that Thacker's generalization of biomedia and systems theory is caught up in the specificity of genomic practices, despite his claim that "it offers an emphasis on the interactions between molecules" and not genes.
 Philosophical questions around genetics have trouble escaping post-Enlightenment ideals of the human as a liberal individual subject.
 DNA promises an encoding of individuality and there is little room for what might be seen as mutation through input/output (i/o) patterns of interaction with bodies in their environments (open-system Systems Biology).
 From an epigenetic perspective, unless networking longitudinal systems of genetic "vitality" (a term Thacker already rejects) through inheritance, genetics cannot seem to escape pointing back to the system-as-self.
 Endo/exocrine relations on the otherhand ooze and leak into their environments.
 Their encodings, recodings, and decodings occur in patterns of relations through multispecies.

+- From Clough: "In keeping so tight a focus on DNA, Thacker misses that it is in terms of these complexities, and the desire to appropriate the capacity to mutate or create, that the biomediated body challenges autopoiesis, characteristic of the body-as-organism" ("Affective Turn, 11).

+- Thacker's focus DNA as autopoietic serves as reinforcing a biological component of "subject-making" in through the politics of liberal individualism.